gvwilson/thirdbit/src/fiction/leaderboard/index.md

 and hang a few masterworks like the Turner, but he wasn't even in the top hundred on the board.
-There was no family wealth to complicate things, and nothing to signal someone higher up might be using him as a lightning rod.
+There was no family wealth to complicate things, and no indication that someone higher up might use him as a lightning rod.
 In other words,
 he had no reason at all to worry about dropping dead.
 He just wanted people to think he did.